Traunstein

-The historic market square, Bavarian hospitality, local breweries, outdoor sports facilities, Easter Monday horse parade, and connections with Pope Emeritus Benedict XVI, contribute to the town's profile as a tourist destination.
+The historic market square, Bavarian hospitality, local breweries, outdoor sports facilities, Easter Monday horse parade, and connections with Pope Benedict XVI, contribute to the town's profile as a tourist destination.

 Geography

 The town is situated at the heart of a region called Chiemgau, approximately 11 km east of the Chiemsee between Munich and Salzburg, 15 km north of the Alps, and 30 km west of Salzburg.

 History

 Early history

 Although as early as 790 the church records list possessions "ad Trun" and some medieval defence constructions are known to have existed in the surroundings since the 10th century, Trauwenstein itself was first mentioned in a manuscript of the Baumburg monastery in the year 1245.
 The name means "castle on the Traun", and the domicile of the Lord of "de Truna", surrounded by a little settlement, was probably located there.

 The Wittelsbachs (a German/Bavarian dynastic and European royal family) were the first to expand and fortify the settlement.
-In that way they controlled the passage of the important commercial salt route over the Traun, from Bad Reichenhall to Munich at the border of the "Erzstift Salzburg" (the archbishopric of Salzburg).
-In the year 1120 the lords of "Truna" settled in the current urban area because of its favourable strategic position.
-They built the castle at the border of the city plateau, which is surrounded by the River Traun as well as its close proximity to the main route of commerce.
+In that way, they controlled the passage of the important commercial salt route over the Traun, from Bad Reichenhall to Munich at the border of the "Erzstift Salzburg" (the archbishopric of Salzburg).
+In the year 1120, the lords of "Truna" settled in the current urban area because of its favourable strategic position.
+They built the castle at the border of the city plateau, which is surrounded by the River Traun, as well as its proximity to the main route of commerce.

 Traunstein has been part of the state of Bavaria since 1275.
 It was previously a territory of Salzburg.
 At the beginning of the 14th century, Traunstein was granted the status of a town.
-By 1493 the town roads were already cobbled.
+By 1493, the town roads were already cobbled.
 The Church of St. Oswald was rebuilt in 1501.
-In 1526 the Lindlbrunnen (Lindl Fountain) was constructed as a completion of the town's water supply.
+In 1526, the Lindlbrunnen (Lindl Fountain) was constructed as a completion of the town's water supply.

 In the 17th century, salt production, facilitated by the construction of a wooden brine pipeline from Bad Reichenhall brought new industry and significant wealth to the town.
 The pipeline was constructed between 1616 and 1619 by the master builder of the court, Hans Reiffenstuel.